 You can even kickstart your collection simply by merely sifting through pocket change!
 It's one of the nice advantages of collecting a modern circulating series.

 Nickel collectors can also dive into the recent Westward Journey circulating commemorative series.
-Released in 2004 and 2005, these coins (above) featured the first new designs on the five-cent coin since the Jefferson theme debuted in 1938.
+Released from 2004 through 2006, these coins (above) featured the first new designs on the five-cent coin since the Jefferson theme debuted in 1938.

 Everett has been the head content writer and market analyst at Gainesville Coins since 2013.
 He has a background in History and is deeply interested in how gold and silver have historically fit into the financial system.